Antioxidative stress: Dietary balance

 Nearly all living creatures consume antioxidants in some quantity.
 Inadequate consumption of dietary antioxidants can be detrimental.
 For example, a deficiency of vitamin C is a primary cause of scurvy.
 Vitamin C can be ingested by eating certain fruits.
-A dietary balance of oxidants and antioxidants are critical in maintaining optimal health.
+A dietary balance of oxidants and antioxidants is critical in maintaining optimal health.

 There have been studies on antioxidant capacities of various supplements and compounds.
 However, there has not been a dietary system devised to quantify what levels of oxidants or antioxidants are "healthy".
 Unfortunately, in laboratory testing, there is no single gold standard assay to determine clinically-accepted antioxidant capacity due to numerous available assay methods, though there are several accepted popular assays that can be merged into a final result to produce a representative antioxidative value.
 Resulting values are subjective because assay methods comprising a final value can vary drastically between individual assay results.

 Additionally, such a value does not highlight prevalence in types of antioxidants compounds over others (like lycopene versus ascorbic acid), meaning that while a resulting content value between two substances may be similar, though the potential overlying resulting effect can differ, making clinical assessments of resulting symptoms highly unreliable as to the underlying condition.
 However, a Norwegian scientific study created a table of 3139 products over a period of eight years, with normalized values based on a modified assay, giving a more comprehensive picture when comparing a variety of food antioxidant capacities.

 While it is not known what constitutes healthy oxidative levels, it is known that regular exercise essentially tightens this balance, by both emitting more ROS, while reducing the capacity of leukocytes for oxidant release.
 Available antioxidant research has noted the significant challenge in determining what qualifies as oxidative and antioxidative stress, citing a wide range of variables to consider, such as a person's physiology, status, environment, and other factors.